Didactic Training

 Faculty

-Jessica Luzier, PhD, ABPP, will serve as the Training Director for this track.
-Chantel Weisenmuller, PhD, Jillian Keener, PsyD, Jennifer Hughes, PhD, and Jocelyn Brown, PsyD, will work closely with interns in the Behavioral Medicine Department.
-They will also learn alongside psychiatry residents and receive training from our Child Psychiatry Faculty, especially Jessica Talley, MD.
+Jessica Luzier, PhD, ABPP, serves as the Training Director for this track.
+Chantel Weisenmuller, PhD, Jillian Keener, PsyD, Jennifer Hughes, PhD, and Jocelyn Brown, PsyD, work closely with interns in the Behavioral Medicine Department.
+Interns also learn alongside psychiatry residents and receive training from our Child Psychiatry faculty, especially Jessica Talley, MD.
 Finally, there may be opportunities for interns to work in more ancillary ways with psychology faculty in child psychology adjacent rotations.

 Core faculty for the CT includes: